-- Supplemental Application (if applying through SUNY Application)
+- Supplemental Application (only required if applying with the SUNY Application)

 - The submission of SAT and/or ACT scores is optional (College Board/SAT School Code: 0755, ACT School Code: 2953).

-Shortly after applying, you’ll receive an email inviting you to track your application status.
-You’ll find out how to create a login to your applicant portal, where you can see your checklist of application materials and, eventually, review your admission decision.
+Shortly after applying, you’ll receive an email from SUNY Poly Admissions inviting you to create a login to the applicant portal to track your application status, see your checklist of application materials, and eventually review your admission decision.

-Financial aid is determined based on the year and campus of enrollment.
+The processing of your financial aid is based on your class year and campus of enrollment.

-Merit scholarships awarded by SUNY Poly are applicable to Years 1 and 4 of the program (applied towards SUNY Poly’s cost of attendance), unless otherwise stated.
-Students have the opportunity to apply for SECON scholarships for Years 2 and 3 after the first semester of nursing at SECON is successfully completed.
+Merit scholarships awarded by SUNY Poly are applicable to years 1 and 4 of the program and are applied towards SUNY Poly’s cost of attendance, unless otherwise stated.
+Based on the criteria of SECON scholarships, students must successfully pass the first semester of nursing courses before they are eligible for SECON scholarships in years 2 and 3.
+Students have the opportunity to apply for scholarships every semester while enrolled at SECON.

-Similar to how financial aid is awarded, billing statements are sent electronically and payment is due to the campus at which the student will be matriculated, depending on the year of the partnership that they are entering.
+Billing statements are sent electronically through the appropriate campus email account and payment is due to the campus at which the student will be matriculated, depending on the year of the partnership that they are entering.

 - Years 1 & 4 = SUNY Poly